NavadeepDj/NavadeepDj/README.md

 # Hi there, I'm NavadeepDj 👋

 Welcome y'all to my GitHub profile!!!
 I'm passionate about technology, coding, and constantly learning new things.
 I always love to explore new things.
-ALways looking forward to working with people on open source projects and building applications while enjoying.
+ALways looking forward to working with people on[...]
 Here you'll find some of my projects and contributions.

 ## 🧑‍💻 About Me